philippgille/hello-netcoreapp/README.md

 ### FDD

-- Run `publish-fdd.ps1` if you're using Windows and you have the .NET Core SDK installed.
+- If you're using Windows and you have the .NET Core SDK installed, run: `publish-fdd.ps1`
     - It will create the archive `hello-netcoreapp_netcoreapp1.1.zip`.
-- Run `publish-fdd.sh` if you're using Linux and you have the .NET Core SDK installed.
+- If you're using Linux and you have the .NET Core SDK installed, run: `publish-fdd.sh`
     - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
-- Run `publish-fdd-docker.ps1` if you're using Windows and you have Docker installed.
+- If you're using Windows and you have Docker installed and configured to use Linux containers, run: `publish-fdd-docker.ps1`
     - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.
-- Run `publish-fdd-docker.sh` if you're using Linux and you have Docker installed.
+- If you're using Linux and you have Docker installed, run: `publish-fdd-docker.sh`
     - It will create the archive `hello-netcoreapp_netcoreapp1.1.tar.gz`.

 ### SCD

-- Run `publish-scd.ps1` if you're using Windows and you have the .NET Core SDK installed.
+- If you're using Windows and you have the .NET Core SDK installed, run: `publish-scd.ps1`
     - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.zip`

 ### Docker image